-Do You Sometimes NOT Pray When You Are Sad?
+Do You Struggle to Pray When You Are Sad?

 For so many people, their feelings of emptiness, sadness, low self-worth, and excessive feelings of shame play a role in their relationship with prayer and their ability to consistently pray.
 Missing prayer was not an issue of not wanting to be good with God, but it was an issue of not being good with themselves.
 Most often, I witnessed that it was an issue that was rooted in their relationship with themselves due to childhood wounding, past trauma and abuse, or past difficulties that altered their ability to connect with themselves in a healthy way.
 I saw how adults who had difficult upbringings or were in abusive relationships carried excessive feelings of shame that made it hard for them to walk towards God on their most difficult days, and how that shame only increased after they fell short in their spiritual obligations, which only exacerbated their mental and emotional struggles.
 But just as I saw how much an unhealthy relationship with ourselves can negatively impact the way we walk towards God, I also saw how healing and improving our relationship with ourselves can completely transform our relationship with God and the quality of our acts of worship.
 This realization is what led me to develop psycho-spiritual courses and programs like my Sacred Self-Love Course and God & Me Psycho-Spiritual Transformation Program.
 I felt like we can no longer avoid the subject of having a healthy relationship with ourselves and its connection to our relationship with God and spiritual growth.
 I felt like we can no longer limit our understanding of “I” to the nafs or ego, for we are made up of other entities that require our love, care, and attention.
 And we can no longer live and function in compartments as if the areas in our life function in separation of one another.
 For too long, I witnessed people separate their relationship with themselves from their relationship with God, think they are not related, and go on living their lives with the notion that their spiritual health will magically improve without rectifying this most basic and sacred relationship with themselves.
 For too long, I have seen people minimize topics like self-love as if it this fluffy subject that has nothing to offer us spiritually or they do the opposite: they prioritize self-love while disconnecting it from their relationship with God and the spiritual work of purifying the heart.
 And for way too long, we have oversimplified the spiritual path, which has limiting our understanding and prevented us from having a holistic and wholehearted view of ourselves and our journey towards God.